Keeping legal investigations organized is critical to success

 Because investigations can touch on relevant legal issues, experts in property damage, medical malpractice, finances, commodities, accident reconstruction and insurance all use Legal Files to track evidence, exhibits, interviews and other critical pieces of information for investigations.
 The software is able to meet all of these clients’ diverse needs because it is flexible enough to track any type of investigation, inspection, allegation, charge, audit or complaint.

-Licensing is another area that can benefit from flexible and effective software for legal investigations.
+Licensing is another area that can benefit from flexible and effective private investigating software.
 Like the Chicago Mercantile Exchange, the Texas Department of Licensing and Regulation uses Legal Files for legal matter management and to keep investigations running as smoothly as possible, from start to finish.

 This single department must manage licensing for a number of different professions, including electricians, cosmetologists, drivers, tow truck operators and speech language pathologists, to name a few.
 In addition to ensuring that these professionals keep their licenses current, the department employees must also investigate any complaints against them.
 By using Legal Files, the Texas Department of Licensing and Regulation is able to handle licensing, compliance and investigations—with just one piece of software.
 It’s a three-in-one solution.